yyachi/chelyabinsk/README.md

 # Developer's TODO

-1. Eliminate error related to NAMESPACE
-2. Write a Makefile
+1. Write a Makefile
-3. Write document in R/chelyabinsk-package.R
+2. Write document in R/chelyabinsk-package.R
-4. Write document in each function
+3. Write document in each function by Roxygen2
-5. Write test code
+4. Write test code